bradchristie/taminations-flutter/assets/plus/circle_to_a_line.md

 ### Dance action

-Each group of facing couples [Circle Left](../ms/circle.md) 1/2 (180 degrees).
+Each group of Facing Couples [Circle Left](../ms/circle.md) 1/2 (180 degrees).
-The left-side dancer in the new outside couple releases the left handhold and slides sideways to the left to become the left end of a One-faced Line (which faces the line formed by the other four dancers).
+The left-side dancer in the new Outside Couple releases the left handhold and slides sideways to the left to become the left end of a One-Faced Line (which faces the line formed by the other four dancers).
 All other handholds are maintained.
 The other dancers continue circling, gradually blending into the One-Faced Line by unwinding the circle.